GreenswayAB/BIRDS/README.md

 ### What is new - latest changes and additions
 We continuously update and improve the BIRDS package.

-##### Latest changes:

-##### Latest additions:

-function exportBirds() - add number of spatial units with observations (grid cells nCells) as variable to temporal exports

-new function to plot the size of the visits
+Check the [changelog](https://greensway.github.io/BIRDS/news/index.html)

 ### In the TODO LIST